-Report on Compliance for Each Major Federal and State Program
+Report on Compliance for Each Major State Program

-We have audited the compliance of Freedom Area School District (District), with the types of compliance requirements described in the OMB Compliance Supplement and the State Single Audit Guidelines that could have a direct and material effect on each of the District's major federal and state programs for the year ended June 30, 2018.
-The District's major federal and state programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the Freedom Area School District's (District) compliance with the types of compliance requirements described in the Wisconsin Public School District Audit Manual, issued by the Wisconsin Department of Public Instruction, that could have a direct and material effect on each of the District's major state programs for the year ended June 30, 2019.
+The District's major state programs are identified in the accompanying summary of auditor's results.